PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 La Marquesa Forest park

-Guaynabo City has created a beautiful forest reserve of approximately 600 acres for the enjoyment of future Puerto Ricans and visitors to the island, called La Marquesa Forest Park (or Parque Forestal La Marquesa in Spanish).
+Guaynabo City has created a beautiful forest reserve of approximately 600 acres for the enjoyment of locals and visitors to the island, called La Marquesa Forest Park (or Parque Forestal La Marquesa in Spanish).

-I have been to La Marquesa Forest Park a few times to do the Original Canopy Tour zipline, which is located within this reserve.
-Over the past few years, I have seen the progress they’ve maide on the Forest Park.
+We have been to La Marquesa Forest Park a few times to do the Original Canopy Tour zipline, which is located within this reserve.
+Over the past few years, we have seen the progress they’ve made on the Forest Park.

-They have finally finished the first phase and opened it to the public at the end of 2008.
-We went the other afternoon to check it out for ourselves, after we visited the Luis A. Ferre Science Park in Bayamón
+Being pretty close to SJ, we went to check it out for ourselves, after we visited the Luis A. Ferre Science Park in Bayamón

 Getting Started